In order to promote environmental initiatives within the ISO 14001 scope of certification, the Company has implemented the Mazda Environmental Policy.

 Environment-Related Accident Prevention Activities

-Campaign for Oil Spill Prevention and Traffic Safety
+Oil Spill Prevention and Traffic Safety Campaign

 * The record system entails integrated management of various transportation vehicle information in the possession of truckload transportation companies to allow for alert messages to be sent to these companies as necessary.
-Information recorded by this system includes vehicle models, registration dates, travel distances, and date of legally mandated and annual inspections and maintenance.
+Information recorded by this system includes vehicle models, registration dates, travel distances, and dates of legally mandated and annual inspections and maintenance.